arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Functionalsequencesoflearninginteractions/Promptingandpromptfadingsequences/Promptingbeforeandpromptingafterthepracticestimulus/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Prompting before and prompting after the practice stimulus "
+title: 'Prompting before and prompting after the practice stimulus '
-nav_order: Promptingbeforeandpromptingafterthepracticestimulus
-has_children: false
 ---
 # Prompting before and prompting after the practice stimulus